TruChipTech/qemu_x86_artifact1/README.md

 All necessary artifacts for running QEMU with X86 processor emulation.

 ## Command Execution
-To launch the QEMU X86 emulator, use the following configuration:
+To launch the QEMU X86 emulator with single core, use the following configuration:

 ```bash
 qemu-system-x86_64 \